aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 <ul>
   <li>
-    <p>Library authors can write &ldquo;.mlpath&rdquo; files and tell OCamlFind to use that
+    <p>Library authors can write “.mlpath” files and tell OCamlFind to use that
 file as its search path instead of a list of directories.</p>
   </li>
   <li>